Detecting Multiple Replicating Signals using Adaptive Filtering Procedures: Introduction

-The structure of the paper is as follows. \Cref{sec:pre} precisely defines PC testing, and illustrates the power limitation of direct multiplicity adjustment of PC $p$-values. \Cref{sec:def} introduces our AdaFilter procedures. \Cref{sec:theory} proves their validity under independence, provides further understanding of the procedures from the monotonicity property and makes a comparison with previous methods. \Cref{sec:simu} explores the performance with simulations allowing for within-study dependence. \Cref{sec:real} applies AdaFilter to two case studies, one testing for replication in multiple experiments and the other for signal consistency across different subgroups. \Cref{sec:conc} has conclusions.
-An R package implementing AdaFilter is available at: \url{https://github.com/jingshuw/adaFilter}
+The structure of the paper is as follows. \Cref{sec:pre} precisely defines the PC framework, and illustrates the power limitation of the ``direct approach''. \Cref{sec:def} introduces our AdaFilter procedures. \Cref{sec:theory} discusses theoretical properties of AdaFilter. \Cref{sec:simu} explores the performance with simulations. \Cref{sec:real} applies AdaFilter to several real studies. \Cref{sec:conc} has conclusions.
+An R package implementing AdaFilter is available at \url{https://github.com/jingshuw/adaFilter}.